 To leverage the possibilities of the in situ visualization by Catalyst library, you have to write an adaptor code that will use the actual data from your simulation and process them in the way they can be passed to ParaView for visualization.
-We provide a simple example of such simulator/adaptor code that bind together to provide the in situ visualization.
+We provide a simple example of such simulator/adaptor code that binds together to provide the in situ visualization.

 Detailed description of the Catalyst API can be found here.
 We restrict ourselves to provide more of an overall description of the code together with specifications for building, and explanation about how to run the code on the cluster.

-The Catalyst library is part of the ParaView module.
+The Catalyst library is a part of the ParaView module.
 More about ParaView can be found here.
 We use version 5.6.0.
 It has been compiled with

 intel/2017a and installed on the Salomon cluster.

 All code concerning the simulator/adaptor is available to download from here.
-It is a package with the following files: CMakeLists.txt, FEAdaptor.h, FEAdaptor.cxx, FEDataStructures.h, FEDataStructures.cxx, FEDriver.cxx and feslicescript.py.
+It is a package with the following files: CMakeLists.txt, FEAdaptor.h, FEAdaptor.cxx, FEDataStructures.h, FEDataStructures.cxx, FEDriver.cxx, and feslicescript.py.

-After the download unpack the code by
+After the download, unpack the code:

 $ tar xvf package_name